jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 evaluation, before finally sending this evaluation to the Scaler to scale the resource through the K8s API.
 See figure \ref{autoscaler_overview} for an overview of the autoscaler's flow.

-The Autoscaler runs repeatedly at a set interval, gathering metrics, evaluating and then scaling.
-This repeated process runs concurrently to the rest of the application, without blocking any other part of the program.

 The Autoscaler fails safely; if user defined logic fails or crashes, or if the autoscaler itself fails or crashs, it does not affect the resource being